Organized crime in London, Ontario: 2012

 On August 31, 2012.
 A member of the Kipps Lane Crew, shot a man believed to be associated with EOA, near Queens and Adelaide Street around 2:30 p.m.
-The man survived the attack but these events led to a 5-hour standoff on a Kipps Lane property, London Police brought in their tactical response unit(SWAT equivalent), a Police modified APC(armoured personal carrier) and created a perimeter around the residence.
+The man survived the attack but these events led to a 5-hour standoff on a Kipps Lane property, London Police brought in their tactical response unit(SWAT equivalent), a Police modified APC(armoured personnel carrier) and created a perimeter around the residence.
 The result was the arrest of four members or affiliates and the confiscation of a "shotgun and almost 1,900 rounds of various types of ammunition, a taser, pepper spray, stolen IDs and a small amount of methamphetamine".
 Over 16 charges were handed out to the four members of the gang, including 12 firearm related charges.

 2014

 On February 21, 2014, London Police Services raided a home associated with the EOA Gang and seized 3 kilograms of cocaine (worth $300,000), as well as cutting agents, $60,000 in marijuana, and $24,000 in other assets.
 In May 2014, a man walking on Kipps Lane was stabbed and robbed.
 He was sent to hospital with non-lethal injuries.
 Suspects were ever confirmed.
 In October 2014, London Police raided a home on Kipps Lane.
 They arrested two members of the Kipps Lane Crew and seized almost $50,000 in narcotics, including 409.9g of cocaine and 488g of psilocybin.
 They also found close to $7,000 in cash, along with a minor assortment of various other narcotics.